lucek8123/AddBoard/README.md

 ## Instalation
 ### Using Swift package manager

-In your project go to File -> Add Packages -> Paste 'https://github.com/lucek8123/AddBoard' in the search bar -> Select up to next minor version -> Copy Dependency.
+In your project go to File -> Add Packages -> Paste 'https://github.com/lucek8123/AddBoard' in the search bar -> Select up to next major version -> Copy Dependency.

 ## Usage

-_more to come_
+First you have to import my package
+''' swift
+import AddBoard
+'''

+Second make the Add Board in your View
+''' swift
+struct ContentView: View {
+    VStack {
+        ...
+        AddBoard(style: AddBoardStyle(),
+                dropShadow: true,
+                title: "Test",
+                legend: "This is Legend",
+                formSize: AddBoardForm.extraLarge) {
+            print("Clicked!")
+        }
+        ...
+    }
+}
+'''

+Third - Enjoy AddBoard!